-4. Undertake a little research into visual revision aids, such as mind maps, illustrations and other methods and help your child in creating them for each area of revision.
+4. Undertake a little research into visual revision aids, such as mind maps, illustrations and other methods and help your child create them for each area of revision.

 5. Set your child some goals, along with motivational rewards.

-The Eleven Plus tutors in Essex have a proven track record in empowering students to achieve the results that they deserve.
-We specifically help students who are more capable in surpassing their peers and excelling within all areas of the Eleven Plus exams.
+The Eleven Plus Tutors in Essex have a proven track record in empowering students to achieve their desired results.
+We specifically help students who are more capable of surpassing their peers and excelling within all areas of the Eleven Plus exams.